12 Sights in Reus, Spain (with Map and Images)

 Monument al General Prim

-The Monument to Prim is a sculptural monument located in the center of the Plaça de Prim in the municipality of Reus included in the Inventory of the Architectural Heritage of Catalonia as a Cultural Asset of Local Interest.
-The monument is dedicated to the Catalan soldier and politician Joan Prim i Prats, President of the Council of Ministers of Spain and one of the architects of the Revolution of 1868.
-It was inaugurated in 1893 and is the work of the sculptor Lluís Puiggener i Fernández and the architect Pere Caselles i Tarrats who designed the foot.
+The monument to Prim is a sculptural monument located in the center of the Plaza de Prim in the municipality of Reus included in the Inventory of Architectural Heritage of Catalonia as a Cultural Asset of Local Interest.
+The monument is dedicated to the Catalan military and politician Joan Prim i Prats, President of the Council of Ministers of Spain and one of the creators of the Revolution of 1868.
+It was opened in 1893 and is the work of the sculptor Lluís Puiggener i Fernández and the architect Pere Caselles i Tarrats who designed the foot.

 Wikipedia: Monument a Prim (Reus) (CA)